-The sphere parametric automatically creates multiple winding programs for providing a mufti-angle layup on spherical components.
-The programs give near uniform thickness distribution particularly if the filament bands are thin and a large number of layers are used.
+The sphere parametric automatically creates multiple layer winding programs to make a multi-angle layup on spherical components.
+The programs can give near uniform thickness distribution particularly if the filament bands are thin and a large number of layers are used.
 Because multiple wind angles are used the resulting composite is effectively in-plane quasi-isotropic and this gives maximum efficiency for a spherical pressure vessel.
 Ultra-high performance pressure vessels have been produced and tested using this method.

 QuickCAD Sphere Winding Parameter

 The user defines the sphere geometry (radius and end opening radius) and material parameters such as the band width and thickness and the number of individual winding angles that are required.
 The program then creates all the necessary winding path information and transition paths that wind from the end point of one path to the start point of the next.
 The parametric program is invoked from the QuickCAD options of the Cadfil main menu.

 The program generates a series of .PAY files for example if the parametric data was in the file SP.PAR the software would generate SP01.PAY, SP02.PAY, SP03.PAY.......
 A maximum of 99 payout files can be created.
 A special control (list) file SP.CTL would also be created.
 When the data is post-processed the .ctl file identifies all the individual .PAY files such that they can be automatically processed in sequence to create a single NC winding program.

 A combined winding ( 'job-name'.CTL ) file is automatically created that includes all the .pay files.
 This can be post-processed to make the full winding program or used in the View Multiple payout files option to see the complete winding.
 Thickness files (.TH2) for each layer are also automatically created as well as a thickness list file 'jobname'_th2_lst.txt.
 This can be used as an input in the option to create finite element analysis output.